raihansarker4343/Earnlab-with-Backend-/README.md

 he Resend HTTP API.

 If the API key is not configured in a local environment, the backend will log the reset link to the console so you can test the flow without sending an email.

+### Environment setup

+Copy `earnlab-backend/.env.example` to `earnlab-backend/.env` and fill in the secrets for your database, JWT, postback, and email keys.
+The example file is tracked while the real `.env` (and legacy `env.txt`) is gitignored to keep credentials out of the repository.